Logan-Pageler/env/README.md

 me.

-This role sets up my preferred user environments and configuration files for Bash, Git, GnuPG, Gnu Screen, SSH, Vim, etc, as well as installing my own certificate authority, and removing Snap.
+This role sets up my preferred user environments and configuration files for Bash, Git, GnuPG, Gnu Screen, SSH, etc, as well as installing my own certificate authority, and removing Snap.

 **NB:** If you intend to use this role, first ensure that the git submodules are